Women in nursing

+Women nursing students take a bandaging class run by the Royal London Hospital.

 Historically, women have made up a large majority of the profession and academic discipline of nursing.
 Women's nursing roles include both caring for patients and making sure that the wards and equipment are clean.
 In the United States, women make up the majority of the field of nursing, comprising 86% of Registered Nurses (RNs) in 2021; globally, women comprise 89% of the nursing workforce.

 Daily tasks throughout history

 Nurses in the past were often required to work long days and care for many patients, for very little pay.
 In addition, the typical university setting where nurses learned the work of the trade was not in existence back then.
 Instead, nurses learned the trade while working in the field.
 Another difference was that nursing students were called probationers.
 As probationers, they were required to follow the strict rules and regulations that were set forth by the institution.
 Additionally, probationers were required to follow all physicians’ orders without question and perform various household duties.
 After learning how to take orders, probationers were then sent to the operating room for a 6-week rotation.
 During that 6-week period, probationers learned how to inventory sterile bandages, keep operating room meticulously clean and provide sterile water for surgeons during surgery.
 Upon completion of their training, probationers turned into nurses.